lrochette/ptm-tests/on-issue/README.md

 165  error     "steps" must be an object
 165  error     "true" is not allowed

-## test1
-on is betwee quote to prevent conversion into a boolean

-## test2
-on is as-is to see if awk usage to put it between quote works

 # debuggging

 looks like `yq` interpreted on: as true